 To submit yours, go to Good practices – Europe Goes Local, register, and follow the steps!

 The call is ongoing to submit a practice to the EGL database.
-However, if you intend to present your practice at the ‘Activating citizens’ webinar, please, submit it until the 14th of September.
+However, if you intend to present your practice at the ‘Activating citizens’ webinar, please submit it by 24th of October.

 The Europe Goes Local (EGL) network project is open to receive expressions of interest form European NGOs engaged in local level youth work to join its Steering Group for the 2025-2027 period.